 In APA format, you only write out the last name followed by the first and middle initial.

 When it comes to multiple authors in APA, you have three different categories.
 With two authors, you’ll list both with an ampersand (&) separating them.
-When there are three to seven authors, you’ll list all the names with commas separating them and an ampersand before the last one.
-If the source has seven or more authors, you’ll list the first six authors, separated by commas, then include an ellipsis (. . .) followed by the last author.
+When there are less than twenty authors, you’ll list all the names with commas separating them and an ampersand before the last one.
+If the source has more than twenty authors, you’ll list the first nineteen authors, separated by commas, then include an ellipsis (. . .) followed by the last author.
 Look at a few examples to really understand.

 Title capitalization is important to style.
 MLA goes for header capitalization where every major word in the title is capitalized.
 Also called title case, this looks like: